 There’s an easy sangria recipe for every occasion!
 Here are the top variations for every season, from fruity and bold to bubbly and light.

 What’s better than a big cold pitcher of sangria on a summer afternoon?
 (Answer: Not much.)
 And here’s the thing: there’s an easy sangria recipe for every occasion!
 You mix up a batch of classic red sangria, bold and fruity.
 But there’s also white sangria made with white white, and even pale pink rosé sangria.
-There’s sangria made especially for fall and winter, and frozen sangria for those unbearably hot days.
+There’s sangria especially for fall, and frozen sangria for those unbearably hot days.
 Yes, there’s something for everyone in this list…and trust us: you’re going to want to make each one.

 And now…our top easy sangria recipes!

 Here’s the Spanish way to make sangria!
 The basic steps for how to make each of our easy sangria recipes follow this basic outline:

 - Macerate fruit for 20 minutes: Mix the sangria fruit with sugar and let it macerate or stand at room temperature and break down.
 This helps the fruit flavors permeate the wine even more.